IVON1010/BibliothekHub/README.md

 - **Book Return**: Return borrowed books and manage return dates.

+- **Email Notifications**: Receive email notifications whenever you borrow or return a book, keeping you informed about your library activities.

 - **User Profiles**: Manage personal details and borrowing history.

 - **Admin Dashboard**: Library admins can manage books, users, and borrowings with ease.